-A few years ago there we no ATMs in the country, but today they are found everywhere in major destinations.
-But, I recommend you travel with two debit cards since not all banks allow withdrawals form several ATMs in Myanmar.
+A few years ago there were no ATMs in the country, but today they are found everywhere in major destinations.
+But, I recommend you travel with two debit cards since not all banks allow withdrawals from several ATMs in Myanmar.

 Still, you will need to bring US Dollars into Myanmar since many purchases are still based on that currency.

 9 – It Can Still be Done Cheaply

 Myanmar may be one of the most expensive Southeast Asian countries I’ve visited so far, but I still managed to do it for under $45 a day.
 To be exact: $38.67 a day on an average budget travel style.

 So, in general, I did everything I wanted and still had a cheap budget.
 Accommodation is expensive (maybe not so much anymore), but food and local transportation are pretty cheap.
 Sights are also cheap, so you won’t blow your budget if you want to sightsee a lot.
 If you find cheap accommodation, you’re golden!

 The traditional Burmese dress is the longyi, a wraparound skirt worn by men and women.
 Men tie theirs in the front and women fold the cloth over and secure it at the side.
 It’s completely acceptable for a foreigner to wear a longyi and can be a conversation starter.

 11 – People Chew Betel Nuts as a Pastime

 Chewing betel nut is a national pastime.
 Small street stalls selling the palm-sized green leaves are everywhere.
 The leaves are filled with hard squares of betel nut, spices, and sometimes a pinch of tobacco and then folded up and popped in the mouth and chewed.